chevah/geck/content/review.rst

   Writing a review request early, will help you to organize and explain the work that you plan to do on the branch.

-* When the review is ready to be sent to reviewers, leave a comment containing the **needs-review** marker word.
-It will trigger the review request process.
+* When the review is ready to be sent to reviewers, leave a comment in the PR containing the **needs-review** marker word.
+It will trigger the review request process and the GitHub to Trac synchronization.

 * GitHub inline comments are great, and you can add them to help with the initial review request.
 Just **don't abuse them**!